 Rachel recently joined the Network team, having previously worked at Derbyshire Children's Hospital.
 She has over fifteen years experience of working with data and Excel is her weapon of choice!
 As Data Analyst she will support Network projects and also hopes to work with clinicians to develop reports that will help the neonatal units to monitor and improve their performance.

-Lynsey is the Chair of the Parents Advisory Group for the North Hub (formerly Trent Perinatal Network).
+Lynsey is the Chair of the Parents Advisory Group.
 Lynsey also attends the Board meetings as a Parent Representative.
 She has had two premature babies, one at 28 weeks and one at 33 weeks, both born at Nottingham City Hospital.
 Although most of their time was spent within the Neonatal unit at City Campus they also spent a month at the QMC Campus.
 Lynsey's role as Chair and Parent Representative within the Network is on a voluntary basis.